Boolean Percolation on Doubling Graphs: Proof of Theorem

-Now we shall prove that, for this $u$, the event $G(u,r)$ occurs.
+Now we shall prove that, for this $u$, the event $F(u,r)$ occurs.
 It is easy to see that we can go from $B(u,r)$ to the complement of $B(u,8r)$ just using balls of the form $B(w,R_w)$ centered at points from $\cP\cap B(v,100r)$.Since $\tilde{H}(v,r)$ does not occur, the radius of any such ball is less than $r$.
 Then, we can go from $B(u,r)$ to the complement of $B(u,8r)$ just using balls of the form $B(w,R_w)$ centered at points from $\cP\cap B(u,10r)$.
-In other words, the event $G(u,r)$ occurs.
-Then, the event $\bigcup_{u\in A(v,r,10)}G(u,r)$ does occur.
-The proof that the event $\bigcup_{w\in A(v,r,80)}G(w,r)$ does occur follows in the same lines. \square
+In other words, the event $F(u,r)$ occurs.
+Then, the event $\bigcup_{u\in A(v,r,10)}F(u,r)$ does occur.
+The proof that the event $\bigcup_{w\in A(v,r,80)}F(w,r)$ does occur follows in the same lines. \square

 The event on the right side of \reff{escala} is the intersection of two events.
-The first depends on what happens inside $B(v,20r)$.
-The other event only depends on what happens in the region $B(v,70r)^c$.
-Then, these two events are independent.
+The events do only depend on the restriction of the point process to the mentioned regions, and thus the events are independent.
 It follows from \reff{escala} that

-Notice that $|A(v,r,m)|\leq C_1 m^{\asdim}$ for all $v\in V$, $r\in\N$ and $m\in\N$.
+Notice that $\medida{A(v,r,m)}\leq C_1 m^{\asdim}$ for all $v\in V$, $r\in\N$ and $m\in\N$.
 Therefore, by \reff{Ineq2} we get

 where $K=C_{1}^{2}800^{\asdim}$.